-High/Low beam headlights are operated through the hand control switch on the left steering bar.
-The switch controls "Off" "LO" and"HI" beam.
-To operate the lights, slide the switch to the desired position.
+Your Frontier model consists of Low beam headlights only and are operated through the hand control switch on the left steering bar.
+The switch controls "Off" " and LO" beam.
+To operate the lights, slide the switch to the LO beam position.